scionproto/scion/doc/manuals/router.rst

          * "inet": An implementation based on AF_INET sockets and portable to many Unix-like platforms.
-         * "afpacket": An implementation based on AF_PACKET sockets and EBPF filtering, which is less portable.
+         * "afxdp": An implementation based on AF_XDP sockets and eBPF filtering, which is less portable and requires a Linux kernel version that supports it.

-         In the absence of ``preferred_underlays``, "afpacket" is preferred; falling back to "inet".
+         In the absence of ``preferred_underlays``, "afxdp" is preferred; falling back to "inet".

       .. option:: <underlay_protocol> = <string>